Today, you’re going to discover the best day trips from Dublin.

 Belfast is two hours north of Dublin via car and bus.
 Making it a great day trip to check out another city in Ireland apart from Dublin.
 So Belfast day is great for your Ireland Itinerary.
 You can do a detour and see more of the Wild Atlantic Way.

 And since Northern Ireland is in the UK, you’re technically traveling to a new part of the world.
 Belfast is an amazing city, and you can easily turn this into one of the best weekend trips from Dublin.

 THINGS TO DO IN BELFAST

 - Titanic Belfast

 - Belfast Castle

 - Ulster Museum

-After smooching the Blarney Stone head to nearby Cork.
+After smooching, the Blarney Stone head to the nearby county of Cork.
 This maritime metropolis is only 5 miles from Blarney Castle.

 GETTING FROM DUBLIN TO CORK